joonyoungpark/SmartAttendanceSystem/README.md

 sudo apt-get install python-pygame
 ```

 Also consider turning up the volume on your raspberry pi.
-There is a nice tool to do this called alsamixer.
+T	here is a nice tool to do this called alsamixer.

-### Electronic Configuration
+## Electronic Configuration
 Have the female sides of the connectors connected to the raspberry pi.
 For each LED and for the button, there must be one connector connected to a GND (ground) pin, and one connected to a GPIO (general purpose input/output) pin.
 The code here uses BCM numbering, so the LEDs and button are numbered by GPIO port.
 For example, and LED connected to GPIO17 would be numbered as 17.

 ![alt text](https://github.com/joonyoungpark/SmartAttendanceSystem/blob/master/images/rbpconfiguration.PNG "rbpblueprint")

 The configuration of the breadboard is shown below:

 ![alt text](https://github.com/joonyoungpark/SmartAttendanceSystem/blob/master/images/breadboard.PNG "breadboard")

 For each light, there is a GPIO pin connected to the jack going directly to the LED.
 There is a resistor going between the LED and the other jack, which leads to a GND pin.
 Although it may not be entirely clear, here are some images of where the connectors are inserted into the rPi:

 ![alt text](https://github.com/joonyoungpark/SmartAttendanceSystem/blob/master/images/pi.PNG "raspberrypi3")

 #### LED implications